 A tremor is a type of shaking in your body.
 Most tremors are in the hands and arms.
 However, they may affect any body part, even your head or voice.

 More About Tremors

-For many people with a tremor, the cause is not found.
+For many people with a tremor, a specific disease cause is not found.
 Some types of tremors run in families.
 A tremor may also be part of a long-term brain or nerve disorder.

 Some medicines can cause tremors.
 Talk with your health care provider if a medicine may be causing your tremor.
 Your provider may lower the dosage or switch you to another medicine.
 Do not change or stop any medicine before you talk with your provider.